 How gorgeous is this packaging of olive oil by Nuñez de Prado?
 This gold container would be beautiful just to have hanging out on your counter.
 Ya know, when you wake up in the morning to prepare your toast with jamón ibérico and olive oil.
 Nuñez de Prado is from Baena, Spain.
 They handpick their olives and is one of the few olive oil companies to use traditional pulping methods.
 It makes a gorgeous center for a gift basket!

 Menorquinas are leather sandals, and are also traditional Spanish footwear.
 I see everyone wearing them – from small kids to teenagers to grown men.
 And they always look good!
-This brand, Avarca, is made in Menora.
+This brand, Avarca, is made in Menorca.
 I don’t have a pair, but I’ve been lusting over them but have always been undecided on color.
 I shall get mine next summer.
-Get your menorquinas too!
+Check prices for these menorquinas

 So whatcha think?
 If you’ve been here, what were your favorite souvenirs from Barcelona or Spain?